Sreniok/B-Good-project/README.md

 <h2>Credits</h2>

 <h4>Media</h4>
-All photos were taken from google search excpt logo.
+All photos were taken from google search except logo.

 <h4>Acknowledgements</h4>

-Using information from Code Institute cours and www.w3schools.com to build this website
+Using information from Code Institute cours google search and www.w3schools.com to build this website